dionisggr/multiserve/README.md

 <h1 align="center">Tec3 API</h1>

 ## Overview
-Tec3 API is a straightforward REST API with authentication written in JavaScript and using Docker, Express, Joi, Knex, Supabase and Passport
+Tec3 API is a straightforward REST API with authentication written in JavaScript and using Docker, Express, Joi, Knex, Supabase and Passport.

 It sets up an Express REST API with Supabase, providing features like Docker containerization, database connection, authentication, error handling, and more.
 It includes some basic routes for authentication and user creation to kickstart most new projects as well.